jsonnet-libs/jsonnet-training-course/lessons/lesson4/lesson.md

 > made it into `k8s-libsonnet` with the aim to make this library obsolete over time.

 ---

+For the purpose of this exercise we want to run this application for different teams and each team should be able to change the port to their liking.

 Create a local library in `lib/privatebin/`: